Employer Insights

 I-9 Filing and Retention

-Employment attorneys typically recommend that you keep all employees' I-9s in either an HR software or system, separate master file, or a 3-ring binder.
+Employment attorneys typically recommend that all employees' I-9s be kept in either an HR software or system, a separate master file, or a 3-ring binder.
 I-9s are subject to unique record retention laws.
 Storing all the records together, in one place, will make it easier to keep track of them for as long as needed.

-For ease of organization, remove the employee's I-9 on their termination date and store in a separate “terminated” file until the appropriate discard date.
-By keeping a folder of your current employees and a separate one with your terminated employees, this helps with organization.
+For ease of organization, remove the employee's I-9 on their termination date and store it in a separate “terminated” file until the appropriate discard date.
+Keeping a folder of your current employees and a separate one with your terminated employees helps with maintaining organization.

 How Long Do You Need to Store or Retain I-9s?

-I-9 forms need to be retained as long as the employee works for you.
-After employment has ended, the forms need to be kept three years after the start date or one year after the termination date.
+I-9 forms need to be retained for a minimum of three years after the date of hire or one year after separation from employment, whichever occurs last.

 Who Completes Form I-9?